WHY IS PERFORMING A SUPERANNUATION CHECK SO IMPORTANT?

 If you do find lost super, you are probably best to consolidate it into one account.
 This way, you’re only charged one set of fees and there’s far less paperwork.
 You also have a consolidated view of your retirement nest egg and can manage how it is invested more easily.

 Most super funds will send you a statement at the end of each financial year.
+This document is great for performing a superannuation check.
 This annual statement contains information on:

 - Your current balance

 - Any contributions you made to the fund during the year

 - Insurance cover you have with your super fund

 When checking your statement, ensure your employer is paying the correct super rate on your behalf.
 Remember, your employer is required to pay 9.5% of your salary into your super fund, each quarter.
 However, like many Australians, you may be affected by superannuation guarantee (SG) non-compliance.

 Simply check the status of your super account via MyGov, to see whether your employer is paying the required amount.